-displays a value identifying the service state of the connection.
-The values are:
+Displays a value that identifies the service state of the connection.
+The values are as follows:

 The connection is in service and can be used in a conversation.
-If OUTSERVICE state has been requested but has not yet completed, a 'GOING OUT' message is shown.
+If OUTSERVICE state has been requested but has not yet completed, a "GOING OUT" message is shown.